qojulia/WaveguideQED.jl/docs/src/toturial_detection.md

 ![beamsplitter](beamsplitter_single_ilustration.png)

 Asuming that the beamsplitter is equal (50% transmission and 50% reflection) and that we have only a single photon in one of waveguides impinging on the beamsplitter, the photon will go to detector plus 50% of the time and detector minus the other 50% of the time.
+This can be modeled in `CavityWaveguide.jl` using [`LazyTensorKet`](@ref) and [`Detector`](@ref).
+We start by creating the two input waveguides.

 ## Background Theory